You may have heard of vision therapy in the context of helping adults and children with a lazy eye, eye turn, or learning difficulties.

 If you or your child has myopia and you’re curious as to whether vision therapy can help, schedule a functional visual assessment for your child.

-To schedule your appointment with Dr. Stein, call Eye Q Optometrist today.
+To schedule your appointment with our eye doctors, call Eye Q Optometrist today.

 - A: Children and adults with visual dysfunction can benefit from a personalized program of vision therapy.
 Visual dysfunction can manifest in many ways, including—but not limited to—behavioral and learning problems, coordination difficulties, headaches, dizziness, nausea, anxiety, and attention deficits.